 Sail through the Sea of the Hebrides to the isle of Iona, the site of Scotland’s first Christian settlement.
 Venture into an ancient nunnery and a 13th-century abbey.
 Explore St. Oran’s Chapel and its royal burial grounds, where Celtic high crosses mark the graves of generations of Scottish kings.
 Sail through the Sea of the Hebrides to Staffa, famed for its geometric basalt columns and deep-sea caves.
 Continue on to the awe-inspiring Fingal’s Cave, where Felix Mendelssohn was inspired to write his "Hebrides Overture."
 (B,L,D)

 Arrive in Dublin and disembark after breakfast.
 (B)

-Book by March 31, 2017 and receive complimentary round-trip international airfare from New York, or choose to apply the savings as a credit to your expedition cost.
+Book now and receive complimentary round-trip international airfare from New York, or choose to apply the savings as a credit to your expedition cost.
 We'll also cover your bar tab on board and all tips for the crew.

 Book More and Save

 Book two or more European expeditions aboard the National Geographic Orion and save 10% off the expedition cost.